Amanda Lawrence (powerlifter)

-Amanda Lawrence (born May 6, 1997) is an American powerlifter who won four gold medals at the IPF World Classic Powerlifting Championships in the 84 kg category.
+Amanda Lawrence (born May 6, 1997) is an American powerlifter who won six gold medals at the IPF World Classic Powerlifting Championships in the 84 kg category.
 During the championship, she set three world records (squat, deadlift and total).
 In 2019, she tied with second-placed Daniella Melo, but won due to lower body weight (83.05 vs 83.55 kg).